6-Days New York City Itinerary: the best traveler tips

 Take a stroll through DUMBO

-Book your Brooklyn Street Art Tour
+Book your Brooklyn street art tour

 Visit and eat at Time Out Market

-Book your gastronomic tour in Brooklyn
+Book your food tour in Brooklyn

-The sunset at Coney Island
+Sunset at Coney Island

 Book a tour of the Boroughs and Coney Island from Manhattan